WHO WE ARE

 WHAT INFORMATION DO WE COLLECT ABOUT YOU?

 We collect the personal data that you may volunteer as part of ticket bookings, subscriptions, online purchases, donation forms, newsletter sign-ups, audience surveys, membership forms and participation feedback forms.
+In most instances, the lawful basis we use, as described in the General Data Protection Regulation 2016, is Legitimate Interest.
+However, we may also collect and store your personal information for Contractual reasons, Legal Obligations and Vital Interest, all in accordance to the same regulation.

 Personal information we collect may include: